Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 Afternoon

-After lunch at The Date Grove Diner, which offers a quick-service option overlooking the golf course, head north to see three classic Death Valley sites.
+After lunch at The Wild Rose Tavern, the newest dining option at The Ranch at Death Valley, head north to see three classic Death Valley sites.

 Reopened after a nine-year safety-related closure, the restored Keane Wonder Mine off the Beatty Cutoff preserves a major gold mining operation that dates to the early 1900s.
 In addition to seeing remnants from mining days, you can follow a trail that steeply climbs past the towers of the mostly intact aerial tramway.